 Powell & Hyde Cable Car Turn Around

-A lesser known spot to get a great photo of the famous cables cars is at the intersection of Hyde & Beach street.
+A lesser-known spot to get a great photo of the famous cable cars is at the intersection of Hyde & Beach street.
 Here you’ll find a few cable cars out of service taking a break and the perfect spot for some posed photos with the cable cars.

 The once large-scale chocolate factory has been repurposed a few times since opening in 1893.
 It had a short stint as a macaroni factory and was almost lost to apartment development.
 However today the square has been transformed into a top-notch dining and shopping complex making a great place to put on your San Francisco itinerary.
 It also hosts the 53 room 5-star Fairmont Heritage Place hotel as well – and of course, you can still get plenty of Ghirardelli chocolates here too.

 Afternoon Snack: In case you didn’t get enough sugar while tasting chocolates at the Ghirardelli Square make a stop at a unique food truck serving up made to order ice cream sandwiches at the Baked Bear.
 Pick between fresh-baked cookies to stuff full of ice cream and toppings.
 It’s a fun little pick me up while exploring the North Beach Neighboorhood and Wharf.